JesseC42/toogethr-integration/toogethr-open-api/examples.md

 ## Search

-At the moment the search query is accessible for non registered API users, standard CRUD (Create, Retreive, Update or Delete) requests on resources are not yet offered.
+At the moment the search query is accessible for non registered API users, standard CRUD (Create, Retrieve, Update or Delete) requests on resources are not yet offered.

 ### Parameters